 During dry seasons, soils can quickly lose their moisture.
 As moisture leaves, the soil around the foundation contracts, especially in dryer areas of Texas such as Austin and Dallas.
 This causes the property’s foundation to shift.
 Since the soil under the foundation of your property dries at a different rate than the soil around your property, the foundation will shift unevenly, which can cause cracking, buckling, and deterioration.

 It may not be obvious at first, but the signs of foundation damage will eventually appear and may include:

 If you own property in a dryer region of Texas, here are tips for identifying and preventing dry weather foundation problems from getting worse.

 The first step to protecting your residents and property value is to adjust your irrigation systems to a summer setting.
 Ideally, you should keep the moisture level of the soil around your property at a consistent level year-round.
 The amount of watering necessary will be unique to your property and can be determined by using a soil moisture meter.
 If you don’t have automated sprinklers, work with residents and your property managers to educate them on how frequently the surrounding landscape should be watered.

-You should also remind residents to notify you right away if they witness any signs of foundation issues including:
+Encourage your residents to notify you, if they witness any of the following signs of foundation issues.